I Cram to Understand U (Sam)

-"I Cram to Understand U (Sam)" is the debut single by American rapper MC Lyte, in which features their DJ, DJ K-Rock, released in 1987.
+"I Cram to Understand U (Sam)" is the debut single by American rapper MC Lyte, in which features their DJ, DJ K-Rock, released in november 1987.
 The song was part of her first album Lyte as a Rock, released the following year.

 Produced by Milk Dee and DJ Gizmo from Audio Two, the song seeks to warn about the dangers of drug use and its impact on relationships.

 In January 1998, the song was included on The Source's "The 100 Best Rap Singles of All Time" list.

 Conception and composition

 "I Cram to Understand U (Sam)" was released in 1987 when Lyte was 16 years old, being the first recording released in her career.
 In it, she tells the story of meeting a man named Sam in 1981 who, while it seems he is cheating on her with another girl, turns out he is actually addicted to crack cocaine.

 Considered by Mark Anthony Neal of PopMatters as one of the first songs about the crack era, it was written by Lyte at the age of 12.

-In Brian Coleman's book Check the Technique, Lyte has stated regarding the song: "I mixed in elements of reality, but in 1981 I was eleven years old and wasn’t going anywhere near "Empire Boulevard".
-I didn’t go there until I was fourteen.
+In Brian Coleman's book Check the Technique, Lyte has stated regarding the song: "I mixed in elements of reality, but in 1981 I was eleven years old and wasn't going anywhere near "Empire Boulevard".
+I didn't go there until I was fourteen.
 It was a roller rink—every Sunday it was Hip hop.
 Kurtis Blow and New Edition performed there, but mostly it was just roller-skating and great music."

 The song was mixed by then Stetsasonic frontman Daddy O.